nd-crane/trusted_ke/README.md

 Research Institution: Facebook AI Research

-GENRE's methodology for named entity linking involves utilizing a sequence-to-sequence model to generate textual entity identifiers, or entity names, in an autoregressive manner.
+GENRE utilizes a sequence-to-sequence model to autoregressively generate textual entity identifiers.
 This approach allows GENRE to directly capture the relations between context and entity names, effectively cross-encoding both, and to efficiently compute the exact softmax for each output token without the need for negative data downsampling.
 Additionally, GENRE employs a constrained decoding strategy that forces each generated name to be in a predefined candidate set, ensuring that the generated output is a valid entity name.

 Base Model: BART